JohnataDavi/binary-tree/README.md

 # Binary Tree
-A simple implementation of a binary tree in c ++ using the concept of object-ordering and templates.<br/>
+Implementation of binary tree using templates in the object-oriented paradigm<br/>
 <p>
    FUNCIONALIDADES: <br/>
    - Inicializa;   <br/>